-Stakeholders were also asked to state the relevance of the indicators listed below to assess the environmental impact of their organisation to identify the ones they deem feasible and useful in the context of their business activities (Graph 7).

-The information reflects industrial respondents' views on indicators "relevance" but does not reflect BEREC assessment on possible differentiated "relevance" of sustainability indicators and does not pre-empt future work, including competent bodies to conduct process of identification of most relevant environmental impacts of ECN/ECS as foreseen by the European Commission's PEF methodology.
+Stakeholders were asked to state the 'relevance' of the sustainability indicators listed below vis-a-vis their organisation's environmental impact, in order to identify the ones deemed feasible and useful in the context of their business activities (Graph 7).
+The analysis of results should be used with precaution as the term 'relevance' was not specifically defined in the questionnaire.
+Also, this information on 'relevance' described below reflects industrial respondents' views on these indicators but does not constitute BEREC's assessment on possible differentiated 'relevance' of sustainability indicators.
+Hence, this does not pre-empt future work, including for competent bodies to conduct process of identification of the most https://eplca.jrc.ec.europa.eu/permalink/PEF method.pdf relevant environmental impacts of ECN/ECS as foreseen by the European Commission's PEF methodology.